vecta-io/plugins/README.md

 # Plugins repository
-To store vecta's public plugins.
+All vecta's public plugins are here.